tikv/community/README.md

 Note that becoming a committer is not just about submitting some patches; it's also about helping out on the development and helping with documentation and the issues.

-See [Become a Committer.md](./become-a-committer.md) for becoming a committer steps and more details.
+See [How to be a TiKV Contributor.md](https://tikv.org/docs/3.0/contribute/contribute-to-tikv/) for more details.

 ## Communication

-Communication within the TiKV community abides by [TiKV Code of Conduct](./CODE_OF_CONDUCT.md).
+Communication within the TiKV community abides by [TiKV Code of Conduct](https://github.com/tikv/tikv/blob/master/CODE_OF_CONDUCT.md).
 Here is an excerpt:

 > In the interest of fostering an open and welcoming environment, we as contributors and maintainers pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 ## License

-TiDB Community is under the Apache 2.0 license.
+TiKV Community is under the Apache 2.0 license.
 See the [LICENSE.md](https://github.com/tikv/tikv/blob/master/LICENSE) file for details.

 ## Acknowledgements